coderplex-org/learn/web-dev/Frontend/Libraries & Frameworks/Learn-React.md

 ### Tasks :

 * Create an application with component `<Greet />` which displays "Good morning/evening/night" based on the time.
+* Create a website where you show different images based on the user input
+  - Examples would be a user selecting a car type, and you display car images depending on the user input.
+* Create a website which only displays a page if you enter the right password, you don't need to implement the backend!

 ## Data flow